-The GED® test is an American High School Equivalency exam for individuals who could not complete their regular high school education.
+The GED test is an American High School Equivalency exam for individuals who could not complete their regular high school education.

-It is a state-specific exam created and administered by ACE (The American Council of Education) together with publisher PearsonVUE.
-GED testing requirements may vary slightly by state.
+It is a state-specific exam created and administered by ACE (the American Council of Education) together with publisher Pearson VUE.
+GED® testing requirements may vary slightly by state.

-There are four independent GED subtests that cover the academic subject areas of Language Art, Mathematics, Social Studies, and Science.
-The four GED subtests must be taken on a computer.
+There are four independent GED subtests that cover the academic subject areas of Language Arts, Mathematics, Social Studies, and Science.

 The GED exam consists of four independent modules or subtests and can be taken by an adult individual that doesn’t have a high school diploma.
 In most states, the minimum age to qualify for GED testing is sixteen though some states require a higher minimum age.

 The GED diploma is awarded when test-takers attain sufficient scores on each of the four GED modules.

 Most states require GED test-takers to be at least 16 years of age.
-For underage applicants (16 or 17 years old) however, some strict additional criteria apply such as being officially withdrawn from school, holding permission from their school districts, and having parental consent.
+For underage applicants (16 or 17 years old), however, some strict additional criteria apply, such as being officially withdrawn from school, holding permission from their school districts, and having parental consent.

 States with residency requirements are Arkansas, California, Connecticut, Delaware, DC, Indiana, Illinois, Kentucky, Maryland, Maine, Massachusetts, Montana, Missouri, New Hampshire, New Jersey, Nevada, New York, Ohio, Rhode Island, Pennsylvania, Texas, South Carolina, West Virginia, Washington, and Wisconsin.

 So it is recommended that test-takers not only prepare extensively for the tests but also take the official GED Ready® practice test that indicates whether the student is “likely to pass” the real thing or that extra preparation is needed.

 In some states, GED hopefuls must take and pass an official qualification test before they can register for the exam.
 Some states require test-takers to take the official GED Ready test and score at least in the Likely to Pass or Too Close to Call range before they are allowed to take the official test.
 In most states, however, there is no such requirement.
-For an overview of the situation in your state, check out this post.
+For an overview of GED requirements in your state, check out this post.

 States requiring applicants to first register for a prep course or take and pass a pre-test (such as the GED Ready practice test) are Arkansas, Delaware, DC, Hawaii, Iowa, Louisiana, Kentucky, Missouri, Maine, New Hampshire, West Virginia, and Tennessee.

 This question is answered in the paragraph above.
-The GED is a state exam and, as stated above, states have the liberty to impose their specific requirements, also when it comes to taking prep classes before test-takers qualify for GED testing.
+The GED is a state exam, and, as stated above, states have the liberty to impose their specific requirements, also when it comes to taking prep classes before test-takers qualify for GED testing.

 However, because the four GED subtests assess your knowledge and skills at a rigorous level, you should absolutely become perfectly prepared.
-There are numerous sites where preparation classes are offered across the nation and these days, online GED prep courses have gained much popularity as well.
-This website offers you also lots of free GED practice tests to help you get all set for the real thing real fast!
+There are numerous sites where preparation classes are offered across the nation, and these days, online GED prep courses have gained much popularity as well.
+This website also offers you lots of free GED practice tests to help you get all set for the real thing real fast!

 Be aware, though, that for test-takers 16 or 17 years old, extra requirements apply.
-Underage applicants need to have permission from their school districts and have parental approval as well.
+Underage applicants need to have permission from their school districts and parental approval as well.
 In some states, they also must first pass a qualification practice test.
-For age requirements in your state, check out this page.
+For GED age requirements in your state, check out this page.